ovh/docs/pages/cloud/storage/veeam_enterprise/guide.en-gb.md

 #### Launch and Activation Permissions

-The OVHVeeamEntreprise user is only accessible locally, so it is necessary to add permissions in the Windows graphical user interface to enable the remote connection.
+The OVHVeeamEnterprise user is only accessible locally, so it is necessary to add permissions in the Windows graphical user interface to enable the remote connection.

 Via the graphical user interface: